Heard about stand developing but not sure what it is? In this guide, we will explain everything you need to know.

 That is all there is to it.
 You now know how to stand develop film and should now be able to see your fully developed negatives.
 You can compare the results to film developed with a different process to notice the variations between the methods.

 If you want to see some results, then check out our Film Reviews.
 You can have a look at some images from the roll of Kodak Tri-X 400 that we stand developed.
+We also have a roll we pushed to 1600 ISO and stand developed.

 And if you like experimenting read How To Make Redscale Film.